Community Fire Refuges and Nearby Safer Places

 - nearby safer places.

-Community fire refuges are buildings that have been identified by the TFS in partnership with councils and other government agencies that offer basic amenities including temporary shelter, drinking water and toilet facilities.
+Evacuation centres are buildings that have been identified by the TFS in partnership with councils and other government agencies that offer basic amenities including temporary shelter, drinking water and toilet facilities.
 They are for people who leave bushfire affected areas and do not go somewhere else of their own choosing eg. to homes of friends or family etc.

 WHAT YOU NEED TO KNOW

 - Evacuation centres will not be used in all bushfires and there will not be one in every local area.

 - If an evacuation centre is opened, the TFS will advertise it through ABC Local Radio and the TFS website (go to Current Bushfires and Other Incidents on the home page and click on the ‘More Info’ icon for the relevant fire).